- Avoid countries with substandard medical care if diabetes is poorly controlled or complications exist.

 - Carry insulin in a precooled insulated container or wallet made especially for carrying insulin when traveling.

-More advanced insulin pumps and CGMs (some in combined systems) may transmit Bluetooth radio waves and thus may not be allowed onboard aircraft by some airlines.
+More advanced insulin pumps and CGMs (some in combined systems) may transmit Bluetooth radio waves and thus may not be allowed on the aircraft by some airlines.
 Contact the airline for their rules on traveling with a particular device.
 Verify with the insulin pump and/or CGM manufacturer(s) whether their device can go through security screening equipment (e.g., full-body x-ray scanners) at airports.
 If wearing an insulin pump, be sure to notify airport security and request that it not be removed.
 Insulin pumps may need to be switched off or to airplane mode during take-off and landing.
 Carry pens or syringes/vials of both long-acting and short-acting insulin in case of pump malfunction, to avoid the frequent need for short-acting insulin if the pump fails.
 If water activities are planned, consider obtaining a special waterproof box for the pump so it will not be damaged.

 Noninsulin Hypoglycemic Agents